smart-teddy-project-hhs/SmartTeddy/README.md

 ## Launching methods

 1. Turn on the basket computer
-2. Make sure that microcontrollers and webcam are connected properly
+2. Make sure that the microcontrollers and webcam are connected properly
 3. Login with the accepted credentials on the computer
 4. change directory to smartteddy.bakset.computer and pipenv shell
 5. `python3 web/smartteddydashboard/manage.py runserver` to run a development server
-6. Op a new terminal to the smartteddy.bakset.computer directory and pipenv shell
+6. Open a new terminal to the smartteddy.bakset.computer directory and pipenv shell
 7. `python3 service/start.py` to run all services
 8. New terminal is required on smartteddy.bakset.computer this time without pipenv
 9. `python3 service/speechrecognition/main.py` to run speech recognition